 Glastonbury 2023: Weather forecast, line-up and how to watch if you didn’t get tickets

-Britain’s greatest music festival is just around the corner.
-Somerset’s Worthy Farm is a hive of last-minute activity.
-Soon the pennants will be hoisted and, from Wednesday, the usually quiet dairy farm will transform into the epicentre of the UK’s live entertainment scene for five days.
+Britain’s greatest music festival is here.
+Somerset’s Worthy Farm is a hive of activity.
+The pennants have been hoisted and the usually quiet dairy farm has transformed into the epicentre of the UK’s live entertainment scene for five days.

 Bar one or two badly-kept secret gigs, the line-up has been announced.
 This year, Elton John, Arctic Monkeys (fingers crossed: singer Alex Turner’s laryngitis has forced the band to cancel a Dublin show) and Guns ‘N’ Roses lead the charge, with US rapper Lizzo holding her own among this heavy musical artillery.
 You can find the complete line-up here.